kaperys/kaperys.github.io/_posts/2019-02-04-debugging-go-using-docker-and-delve.md

 You're able to step through the program using the controls towards the top of the editor.
 From left to right, the controls are; continue, step over, step into, step out, restart and stop.
 Here's what each control does:

-- "Continue" (`F5`) skips the current breakpoint and moves to the next one (or allows the program to run as normal if there aren’t any more).
+- "Continue" (`F5`) skips the current breakpoint and moves to the next one (or allows the program to run as normal if there aren't any more).
 - "Step over" (`F10`) jumps from the current line to the next line.
 - "Step into" (`F11`) steps into functions on the current line.
 - "Step out" steps out of the current function and back into the calling function.